Priddy Books is a UK-based publisher of innovative, early learning books for babies, toddlers and young children.

 Macmillan Publishers International Limited (trading as Priddy Books) is a company registered in England.
 Our company number is 02063302 and our registered office is at: Cromwell Place, Hampshire International Business Park, Lime Tree Way, Basingstoke, Hampshire, RG24 8YJ.

 For further information about our privacy practices, to request to exercise any of your privacy rights described in this notice or to make a complaint

 please use the contact details listed below:

 If you are located within the UK, please use the postal address of the Priddy Books office:

 If you are located within the EEA, please contact our EU representative.
 The contact details of our EU representative are:

 FAO: The Legal Team

 Or send an email to email@example.com

 We may make changes to this Privacy Notice from time to time.
 We will post any changes to on our website, or notify you of any material changes directly.

-This Privacy Notice was last updated on 22 October 2018.
+This Privacy Notice was last updated in December 2020.